site24x7/puppet-site24x7/README.md

 Params
 ============

 $site24x7agent_APIkey = Your API Key is available under the Site24x7 "Add Server Monitor" page.
-Log In and navigate to Home > Monitors > Click on the (+) icon > Linux Server Monitoing.
+Log In and navigate to Home > Monitors > Click on the (+) icon > Linux Server Monitoring.

 Site24x7 API key is unique for your account.
 Alternate API Key can also be generated from your Site24x7 account under Admin > Developer > Device Key.